Frequently Asked Questions

 Under the Residential Tenancies Act landlords have the benefit of “vacancy decontrol” which means landlords can establish a new rent each time the rental unit becomes vacant to reflect current market conditions.
 Landlords also have the option of changing the services or amenities provided with the unit such as parking spaces, hydro, appliances, laundry facilities, etc.

-Please refer to the Fact Sheet on our site entitled “Before You Rent …” at https://landlordselfhelp.com/media/Before-You-Rent.pdf .
+Please refer to the Fact Sheet on our site entitled “Before You Rent” at https://landlordselfhelp.com/media/2024-Before-You-Rent-.pdf.
 This Fact Sheet provides a general outline on the steps to take before renting.
 You should also visit www.secondsuites.info for a variety of helpful information including a very useful Operating Guide.

 You will also find a lot of information for landlords on the Canada Mortgage and Housing Corporation website at https://www.cmhc-schl.gc.ca and also the Landlord and Tenant Board’s website at https://tribunalsontario.ca/ltb/forms/

-It is not clear what you mean by Occupancy Agreement, but if the person that occupies your apartment will be paying you rent then that person is considered a tenant.
+It is not clear what is an Occupancy Agreement, but if the person that occupies the apartment will be paying rent then that person is considered a tenant.

 The Residential Tenancies Act applies to all rental units regardless of whether the unit is located in a family home, a large building, a condominium or even a whole house.

 Ontario landlords entering into a written residential tenancy agreement on or after April 30, 2018 are required to use the new Standard Form of Lease as it is mandatory for all written tenancy agreements in Ontario.
-The form can be obtained in the following link, http://www.mah.gov.on.ca/Page18704.aspx
+The form can be obtained in the following link https://forms.mgcs.gov.on.ca/en/dataset/047-2229

 Provided that you are the owner of the rental property and the tenant will be required to share the kitchen and/or bathroom with you or your immediate family, the landlord and tenant law will not apply to your rental arrangement.
-Below is a link to our “Sharing Kitchen and/or Bathroom” Fact Sheet which provides further information on this type of rental accommodation. https://landlordselfhelp.com/media/Sharing-bathroom-kitchen.pdf
+Below is a link to our “Sharing Kitchen and/or Bathroom” Fact Sheet which provides further information on this type of rental accommodation https://landlordselfhelp.com/media/2024-Sharing-Kitchen_Bathroom.pdf

 If you rent even just one unit, you are a landlord.
 The Residential Tenancies Act is the current legislation governing landlord and tenant relationships.